zc617/LACTFusion/README.md

-# LACTFusion
+# LACT-Fusion
-The official implementation of the paper "LACTFusion".
+The official implementation of the paper "LACT-Fusion".
 The source code will be released upon publication.